saf-dmitry/latex-math-input/README.md

 Admittedly, many dedicated LaTeX writing environments include graphical aids, which help you with entering math symbols and constructs by choosing them from math palettes.
 While this works well, it's very slow if you need to enter many mathematical expressions.

 Inspired by this [blog post][castel-notes] I came up with the following set of abbreviations to speed up insertion of LaTeX math constructs.
 Typing a short abbreviation followed by pressing Tab give very rapid access to frequently used LaTeX commands and environment templates.
 For example, typing `/` followed by Tab will expand to `\frac{}{}` and position the cursor correctly inside the first pair of braces.
+Another Tab will move you from the first argument to the second.

 The main goal is to create an easy-to-learn, scalable, and essentially implementation-agnostic set of abbreviations, which can be implemented in a wide variety of text expansion utilities working either at the OS level or within an application.